jrn1989/portafolio/content/portfolio/bayesian.md

 baseURL = "http://example.com" # The URL of your site
-languageCode = "en-gb" # The language you want to display the site in title = "Sam Robbins" # The title you want to appear in the address bar theme = "hugo-developer-portfolio" # The theme, don't change this
+languageCode = "en-gb" # The language you want to display the site in title = "Sam Robbins" # The title you want to appear in the address bar theme = "hugo-developer-portfolio-xxx" # The theme, don't change this
 ```

 #### Plugins